kang-amy/news-review/README.md

 # web-scraper
-Web Scraper for news sits using Node.js and Express!
+Web Scraper for news sites using Node.js and Express!